SEO Research

 Before launch, make sure the site has a clean path between these surfaces:

-- Is there one primary CTA pattern across the site?
+• There is one primary CTA pattern across the site.

-- Are important pages reachable in one or two clicks?
+• Important pages are reachable in one or two clicks.

-- Do navigation labels sound like real user questions instead of internal jargon?
+• Navigation labels sound like real user questions instead of internal jargon.

-This is where many startups create accidental friction.
-They add pages but never define which page should close the click.
+Many startups create accidental friction here.
+They add pages but never define which page is supposed to drive the conversion.

 3. Technical launch basics